AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 By default, |gcvstp| builds and installs the coverage runtime with Ada and C units.
 When using |gcp| with a C-only toolchain, it is necessary to build the coverage runtime without its Ada units.
-The :option:`--restricted-to-languages` option allows that:
+The :cmd-option:`--restricted-to-languages` option allows that:

 .. code-block:: sh